fossasia/susi.ai/docs/Skill_Tutorial.md

 May I get a *?
 Yes you may get a $1$!
 ```
-It is, of course, possible to combine Query-Patterns with alternatives
+It is, possible to combine Query-Patterns with alternatives
 in the query part and the response part.

 ### Tutorial Level 5: Multiple Patterns in Queries and Answers
-You can have of course multiple wildcards in the query pattern.
+You can have multiple wildcards in the query pattern.
 There may be different reasons for that: either it is actually intended
 that both wildcards are used in the response or one of the wildcard
-is just there because you want to ignore everything where it matches.
+is there because you want to ignore everything where it matches.

 The following example shows a case where both wildcards are used:
 ```